 - On November 9, 2011, the Company announced the results of the 2011 Resource Estimate, which reports an Indicated Mineral Resource of 810,000 ounces of gold and gold equivalent ounces of silver and an Inferred Mineral Resource of 900,000 ounces of gold and gold equivalent ounces of silver.
-This new 2011 Resource Estimate represents an increase in Indicated Mineral Resources of more than 200%. - On July 19, 2012, the Company announced the results of July 2012 Preliminary Economic Assessment.
-Highlights include a 10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne, an average operating cash cost of \$698 per equivalent gold ounce, a life of Mine pre-tax net present value of \$199.0, internal rate of return of 39.3% and a payback of 2.2 years, a capital payback period is 1.5 years, an initial capital expenditure of \$90 million incl.
-20% contingency, and an estimated recoveries of 95%. - A Project Description ("PD") for the Goliath Gold Project was submitted to the federal government's Canadian Environmental Assessment Agency ("CEAA") on November 27, 2012, and officially accepted by the CEAA on November 30, 2012.
+This new 2011 Resource Estimate represents an increase in Indicated Mineral Resources of more than 200%. - On July 19, 2012, the Company announced the results of an updated Preliminary Economic Assessment.
+Highlights include a 10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne.
+The Goliath Project returns an IRR of 32.4% on a post-tax basis and 39.3% on a pre-tax basis.
+The respective payback periods are 2.8 years and 2.2 years after the start of production.
+The "break even" price of gold is US\$930 per ounce post tax and US\$924 on a pre-tax basis where "break even" is the gold price required to produce a zero Net Cash Flow (i.e. all capital is paid back but no profit is incurred).
+The project also generates a NCF of \$249.8 million post-tax and \$334.7 million pre-tax.
+At a 10% discount rate, the project's NPVs are \$83.5 million post-tax and \$119.9 million pre-tax.
+According to the cautionary statement required by NI 43-101, it should be noted that this assessment is preliminary in nature as it includes inferred mineral resource that cannot be categorized as reserves at this time, and as such there is no certainty that the preliminary assessment and economics will be realized.
+The full PEA is available on the Company's website and on SEDAR (www.sedar.com).

+- A Project Description ("PD") for the Goliath Gold Project was submitted to the federal government's Canadian Environmental Assessment Agency ("CEAA") on November 27, 2012, and officially accepted by the CEAA on November 30, 2012.
 The Company's PD initiated the official permitting and approvals process for mine development.
-Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold Project subject to an Environmental Assessment ("EA") and the Environmental Impact Statement ("EIS") guidelines.
-The Company is currently working on the completion of the Environmental Impact Statement for 2014. - The Company has engaged several consulting engineering firms to complete the technical studies necessary to complete the EIS and Feasibility Study.
-Tetra Tech WEI Inc. of Winnipeg has been selected as the lead consultant in the preparation of the Environmental Impact Statement with Lycopodium Minerals Canada Ltd. and WSP Canada Inc. providing technical support.

-• Since Treasury Metals began drilling at the Goliath Gold Project in 2008, a total of 359 diamond drill holes comprised of 336 newly collared holes and 23 re-entry holes for a total of 108,852 metres have been drilled on the property.
+Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold Project subject to an Environmental Assessment ("EA") and the Environmental Impact Statement ("EIS") guidelines. - The Company has engaged several consulting engineering firms to complete the technical studies necessary to complete the EIS and Feasibility Study.
+Tetra Tech WEI Inc. of Winnipeg has been selected as the lead consultant in the preparation of the Environmental Impact Statement with Lycopodium Minerals Canada Ltd. and WSP Canada Inc. providing technical support. - The Company completed and filed its first Environmental Impact Statement in October 2014, and is currently in the process of incorporating volume material based on interaction with the regulatory authorities.
+The Company expects to re-submit in the near future. - Since Treasury Metals began drilling at the Goliath Gold Project in 2008 until the date of this report, a total of 433 diamond drill holes comprised of 400 newly collared holes and 30 reentry holes, and 3 wedges for a total of 128,484 metres have been drilled on the property.